Sidebar

 You can check the timetables of auditorium availability here:

-Naglis 305 auditorium LTC 306 auditorium Naglis 604 auditorium
+Naglis 305 auditorium LRC 306 auditorium Naglis 604 auditorium

 If you want to reserve these classrooms for your classes, meetings or other activities, you can do so by registering in the VU timetable system with your VU Information System login details.
 After registering, click on "Add a reservation" in the window that opens and fill in the form provided.
 Bookings must be approved by the person responsible for the timetable before they can take effect, so don't be surprised if they don't appear in the calendar immediately after creation.